 Sonal is professor of practice and the founding executive director of the Beeck Center for Social Impact & Innovation at Georgetown University.
 An economist and entrepreneur, Sonal has spent her career focused on actionable innovation in the public and private sectors.
 Most recently, she was the deputy assistant to the founding director and president of the White House Office of Social Innovation and Civic Participation.
 Sonal spent seven years at the US Department of the Treasury, where she was an international economist working on timely development issues, including post-conflict development in Bosnia, the Asian financial crisis, and poverty reduction in Africa.
 She then went to Goldman Sachs and Google while simultaneously co-founding Indicorps, a nonprofit building a new generation of socially conscious global leaders.
 She is a senior fellow at the Case Foundation and the Center for American Progress.
 She holds a bachelor’s degree from the University of Chicago and a master’s degree in economics from Duke University.

-Tara is a high yield bond portfolio manager and analyst, as well as Co-Research Director for Fixed Income, at Capital Research and Management Company.
+Tara is a high yield bond portfolio manager and analyst, as well as a Partner at Capital Research and Management Company.
 She is based in New York but also spends significant time in Los Angeles, where Capital Research is headquartered.
 She is a Chartered Financial Analyst.
 Tara is also a member of the Fixed Income Board of the Applied Security Analysis Program, at the University of Wisconsin – Madison, and works closely with students looking to enter the investment profession.

 After 26 years in the investment management industry, Kim retired in 2005 as senior vice president, partner, and associate director of global industry research at Wellington Management Company, LLP.
 Since then she has been devoting time to helping nonprofit organizations, with a special interest in reducing global poverty.
 Originally from the UK, Kim has known about Oxfam for years and joined the Oxfam America Leadership Council in 2006.
-She was a member of Oxfam America’s campaign executive committee in its last major fundraising campaign and serves as vice-chair of the campaign committee for the current campaign.
+She was a member of the campaign executive committee in both of Oxfam America’s last two major fundraising campaigns..
 Kim is on the boards of the Anna Jaques Hospital, Concord Academy, and MicroVest Holdings.
 She has traveled throughout Europe, the Middle East, and Asia, providing insights into the potential opportunities and challenges faced by US corporations in an increasingly global environment.
 Kim graduated from Kingston Polytechnic with a bachelor’s degree, with joint honors from the University of Rennes, and from the University of London with a master’s degree in economics.
 She and her husband Trevor Miller live in Newbury, Mass., and have three college-aged children, Alex, Rebecca, and Ben.